PipedreamHQ/pipedream/docs/docs/quickstart/next-steps/README.md

 Also, be sure to check out the quickstarts for [actions](/components/quickstart/nodejs/actions/) and [sources](/components/quickstart/nodejs/actions/) (develop locally, push to Pipedream via [CLI](/cli/), and maintain your code in your own GitHub repo).

-Finally, explore Pipedream's [integrations marketplace](https://pipedream.com/explore) and learn how you can [contribute](https://pipedream.com/contribute) to the community!
+Finally, explore Pipedream's [integrations marketplace](https://pipedream.com/explore) and learn how you can [contribute](https://pipedream.com/contributing) to the community!

+If you have any questions, please [reach out in our community forum](https://pipedream.com/community/).